Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Methodology

 \subsection{Coordinate Transformations for Classical Optimizations}

 As a hybrid variational approach, the optimization of the variational parameters entirely falls into the domain of a classical optimizer.
-In particular, the original proposal in Ref.\cite{VQAA} explored the use of Gradient Descent (GD) \cite{GD} and Nelder-Mead (N-M) \cite{NM} for updating the variational parameters of the VQC.
+In particular, the original proposal in \cite{VQAA} explored the use of Gradient Descent (GD) \cite{GD} and Nelder-Mead (N-M) \cite{NM} for updating the variational parameters of the VQC.
 More in depth, they point towards a slightly modified Gradient Descent algorithm resembling the Adam optimizer \cite{Adam} by looking at the update of parameters.

-In the optimization loop, it is important to realize that each iteration is far more computationally intensive than it may initially appear at first sight.
+In the optimization loop, it is important to realize that each iteration is far more computationally intensive than it may initially appear.
 This is because each iteration consists of an inner loop that goes through the entire array of variational parameters.
-In this inner loop, each individual parameter is carefully adjusted, implying a recalculation of the cost function, which in turn implies performing new quantum measurements.
+In this inner loop, each individual parameter is carefully adjusted, implying a recalculation of the cost function, which in turn requires performing new quantum measurements.
 Therefore, the gradient for each parameter is calculated based on these new measurements.
 At the end of the inner loop, the variational parameters are collectively updated using these gradients.
-This means that a single ``iteration'' actually consists of a multitude of measurements and cost function evaluations, so that computational requirements increase.
+It should be noted that when we refer to the number of measurements needed in each result, we mean that one measurement involves obtaining one key.
+The process to obtain this key involves multiple measurements to calculate the reduced density matrix (RDM) for each individual qubit.
+This comes from the fact that we make use of a denser encoding of the key information in each qubit by means of the previously discussed maximally non-orthogonal encoding, implying that tomography is required to know which classical register is being measured.
+However, note that the tomography is done independently for each of the qubits in the circuit, which can be done in parallel.
+Therefore, the amount of measurements that are required is independent of the number of qubits in the system, implying that the method is scalable in terms of the number of measurements.
+Note also that for a single iteration, we optimize each variational parameter independently and, thus, each iteration performing the previously discussed measurements of the RDM a number of times equal to the number of variational parameters.
+Such number has a linear dependence on the number of bits of the key, so the number of measurements per iteration will increase linearly with the key size.
+This linear increase of measurements is much more manageable than the exponential incresae of key combinations required for a brute force attack and, therefore, speaks well about the potential of our method to scale.
 This iterative nature, involving multiple measurements per iteration, makes the optimization step a crucial bottleneck in both computational resources and time, warranting close attention in future algorithmic improvements.